ChilliCream/graphql-workshop/docs/6-subscriptions.md

     dotnet run --project GraphQL
     ```

-1. Open Banana Cake Pop and refresh the schema.
+1. Open Nitro and refresh the schema.

 1. Open a new query tab and add the following subscription query: